 ESP 152 (3 units) Coastal Oceanography

 Instructor.
-John Largier GEL/ESP 150A This introduction to the oceanography of coastal and estuarine waters adopts an environmental oceanography perspective.
+John Largier This introduction to the oceanography of coastal and estuarine waters adopts an environmental oceanography perspective.
 The focus is on transport patterns — how material is transported by moving water, the forces accounting for water motion, and the implications of this transport for ecological and environmental issues.
 Elements of physical, chemical and biological oceanography are integrated in a west-coast emphasis and with clear links to applications.
 Lectures form the core of the class, enhanced by field and lab activities and plus group discussion and homework sets.
 (Tues)

 EVE 120 (3 units) Global Change Ecology

 Instructor: Brian Gaylord Treatment of historical evolution of the biosphere resulting from physical, chemical, and biological influences.
 Special focus upon changes caused by humans.
 Topics pertain to biodiversity, resources, conservation, and ecosystem services.
 This course is offered 1 day/week so is open to commuting or resident students.
 (Thurs)